LLeiSong/SClimpact/README.md

 Please check documents: `docs/workflow.Rmd` to start the analysis.

+## Session info

+All analyses were conducted in R. The full R session information, including package versions and system details, is saved in [session_info.txt](session_info.txt) for reproducibility.

 ## Acknowledgement

 This work is supported by project “BoCP-Implementation: BioFI- Biodiversity Forecasting Initiative to Understand Population, Community and Ecosystem Function Under Global Change” funded by a grant to A.E.F. from the National Science Foundation (award number: 2416164).